EricTruongDA/SQL_Data_Cleaning/README.md

 # SQL_Data_Cleaning
 Clean database with MySQL.
-Made sure the data was clean enough for exploratory analysis.
+Made sure the data was clean for exploratory analysis.